sirn/flask-couchdbkit/docs/index.rst

         author = couchdb.StringProperty()
         content = couchdb.StringProperty()

-The extension make use of three configuration variables, but only ``COUCHDB_DATABASE`` is required.
+The extension make use of four configuration variables, but only ``COUCHDB_DATABASE`` is required.
 Full list of all available configuration variables could be found below: